web-agent-master/google-search/README.md

   - Automatic saving and restoration of browser state to reduce verification frequency
   - Smart headless/headed mode switching, automatically switching to headed mode when verification is needed
   - Randomization of device and locale settings to reduce detection risk
+- **Raw HTML Retrieval**: Ability to fetch the raw HTML of search result pages for analysis and debugging when Google's page structure changes
 - **MCP Server Integration**: Provides real-time search capabilities to AI assistants like Claude without requiring additional API keys
 - **Completely Open Source and Free**: All code is open source with no usage restrictions, freely customizable and extensible